Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 a overhead shot of Cinnamon Ornaments

-Easy to make and filled with the sweet scent of cinnamon, these cinnamon applesauce ornaments will become a fun tradition for your family each Christmas.
-It only takes a few minutes to mix and bake the dough, before using cookie cutters, and the result is darling ornaments that are perfect for decorating or homemade gifts.
+Easy to make and filled with the sweet scent of cinnamon, these cinnamon ornaments will become a fun tradition for your family each Christmas.
+It only takes a few minutes to make these darling ornaments that are perfect for decorating or homemade gifts.

 FREQUENTLY ASKED QUESTIONS